ADACS-Australia/KLuken_HPC_training_2022B/_episodes/04_ParallelComputing.md

 In such cases we can pack our jobs such that we have 10,000 jobs running within a single job, but only 32 running at one time.
 This is a second form of job packing.

-In all of the above implementations the parallelism is being handled by a combination of SLURM and our batch job scripts.
+In each of the above implementations the parallelism is being handled by a combination of SLURM and our batch job scripts.
 We don't need to have any knowledge of (or access to) the source code of the program that is actually doing the compute.

 In a [previous lesson]({{page.root}}{% link _episodes/03_WorkingOnAnHPC.md %}#parallel_workflows) we explored job arrays, so we won't revisit them here, however we will dive a little deeper into job packing.

+### Job packing with `xargs`

+The program `xargs` is standard on most Unix based systems and was created to "build and execute command lines from standard input".
+At its most basic level, `xargs` will accept input from STDIN and convert this into commands which are then executed in the shell.
+`xargs` is able to manage the execution of these sub processes that it spawns and thus can be used to run multiple programs in parallel.

+If we were to have a file which consisted of greetings, one per line, we could use xargs to echo each of these greetings.

+cat greetings  | xargs -P 4 -exec echo {}\;

 TODO: a bunch of info graphics for the above, plus an exercise for the learners.

+> ## Parallel example with xargs
+> Do a thing
+> > ## Solution
+> > Here is how it's done
+> {: .solution}
+{: .challenge}

 intro `xargs` and demonstrate it's use on a local machine or interactive session